 Kris Evans, LICSW | she/her/hers

-Interim Director, Schacht Center for Health and Wellness
+Director, Schacht Center for Health and Wellness

 A licensed independent clinical social worker, Evans earned her bachelor’s degree at Wittenberg University, her masters at the University of Tennessee, and is completing her doctorate at the Smith College School for Social Work.
 She has a breadth of experience as a therapist, program director, community consultant and clinical educator.
 Kris’s approach to psychotherapy is informed by contemporary psychodynamic and trauma theories in a social justice frame.
 Her work focuses on helping individuals who have experienced relational and structural trauma, working with gender and sexuality identity, and navigating significant life transitions.

 Lev Fein | they/them/theirs